confirmo/confirmo-woocommerce/README.md

 = Where can I find the Terms & Conditions? =

-The most up-to-date Terms & Conditions are available on the Confirmo website in [https://confirmo.net/legal/terms-and-conditions](the Terms & Conditions) section.
+The most up-to-date Terms & Conditions are available on the Confirmo website in [the Terms & Conditions](https://confirmo.net/legal/terms-and-conditions) section.